assa77/byte-unixbench/README.md

 ```bash
 make -f Makefile-galileo
 ```
-etc. Or simply run it -- and it'll build native version of the benchmark for your system as well:
+etc. Or simply `./Run` it -- and it'll build native version of the benchmark for your system as well:
 ```bash
 ./Run
 ```